4/29/2025

 Analyst, ABG Sundal Collier

 All right.
-Sounds good.
-I'm sure you'll get a good return on the marketing investments.
-On a more general basis here, Spotify has clearly increased their investments in audiobooks in the European market pretty broadly, it seems.
+That sounds good, and I'm sure you'll get continued good returns on the marketing investments.
+On a more general basis here, Spotify has clearly increased their investments in audiobooks in the European market pretty broadly it seems.
 Are you experiencing any effects from this in the markets that you operate in?

 speaker